turbot/guardrails-samples/policy_packs/aws/guardrails/enable_turbot_notifications_govcloud_billing/README.md

 > By default, installed policy packs are not attached to any resources.
 >
 > Policy packs must be attached to resources in order for their policy settings to take effect.
+>
+> The `Turbot > Notifications` policy and its associated sub-policies are applied at the Turbot level.
+As a result, only two policy settings will be visible when viewing the policy pack.

 Clone: